OleVik/grav-theme-scholar/README.md

   - [x] Print style
     - [ ] Print all, subset, or collection
 - [ ] API standardisation: All Page's must implement Linked Data and a REST endpoint
+  - [ ] WIP: Determine Type from templates?
 - [ ] Components loader for Page Types (templates)

 ### Current